jasmax/DevOpsWithDocker/part1/exercise.md

 ### __Exercise 1.1: Getting started__
-Since we already did "Hello, World!" in the material let's do something else.
-Start 3 containers from an image that does not automatically exit (such as nginx) in detached mode.
-Stop two of the containers and leave one container running.
 Submit the output for `docker ps -a` which shows 2 stopped containers and one running.<br>
 __Command__
 ```